Dozens dead after passenger plane crashes in Nepal

+The plane, carrying 68 passengers and four crew members, crashed between the old and new Pokhara airports in central Nepal, in the country's worst such incident in 30 years.

-At least 32 people have been killed in a plane crash in Pokhara, a resort town in central Nepal, according to officials.
+At least 68 people have been killed after a plane with 72 on board crashed into a gorge while landing at a newly-opened airport in Nepal, officials have reported.

-"There are 68 passengers on board and four crew members...
-Rescue is underway, we don't know right now if there are survivors," the airline's spokesman Sudarshan Bartaula said in a statement.

-He said the plane crashed between the old and new Pokhara airports in central Nepal.
+"Thirty-one (bodies) have been taken to hospitals," police official AK Chhetri told AFP news agency, adding that 36 other bodies were still in the 300-metre (600-foot) gorge the aircraft plunged into on Sunday.

 The Himalayan country also has some of the world's most remote and tricky runways, flanked by snow-capped peaks with approaches that pose a challenge even for accomplished pilots.

-Nepali domestic plane carrying 68 passengers, 4 crew members crashes near Pokhara, central Nepal— TRT World Now (@TRTWorldNow) January 15, 2023

-Aircraft operators say Nepal lacks infrastructure for accurate weather forecasts, especially in remote areas with challenging mountainous terrain where deadly crashes have taken place in the past.

-The weather can also change quickly in the mountains, creating treacherous flying conditions.
+The weather can also change quickly in the mountains, creating treacherous flying conditions, and aircraft operators say Nepal also lacks infrastructure for accurate weather forecasts.

-In May 2022, all 22 people on board a plane operated by Nepali carrier Tara Air -16 Nepalis, four Indians, and two Germans - died when it crashed.
+In May 2022, all 22 people on board a plane operated by Nepali carrier Tara Air -16 Nepalis, four Indians, and two Germans - died when it crashed after losing contact with air control.

-Air traffic control lost contact with the twin-propeller Twin Otter shortly after it took off from Pokhara and headed for Jomsom, a popular trekking destination.

-Its wreckage was found a day later, strewn across a mountainside at an altitude of around 14,500 feet (4,400 metres).

 In March 2018, a US-Bangla Airlines plane crash-landed near Kathmandu's notoriously difficult international airport, killing 51 people.